Tomb of the Mutilated: Lyrics

+The fourth track "Split Wide Open" is about a couple who repeatedly birth children so the mother can slaughter them and the father can conduct experiments on their dead bodies, placing their genitalia in jars.

 Sociologist Natalie J. Purcell assessed the album's fifth track, "Necropedophile", as "[offering] Barnes' speculation on the inner workings of the deranged mind driven to murder children and rape their dead bodies".
 She added: "Lyrics such as these not only touch on the physical effects of depravity, but contemplate the psychological state of a person suffering from this derangement."

 The album's seventh track, "Entrails Ripped From a Virgin's Cunt", which has been called "arguably the most offensive song in the Cannibal Corpse canon", is based on a story that a former prison employee had recounted to Barnes about two inmates who were serving life sentences for kidnapping a young girl and raping and disemboweling her with a coat hanger, which Barnes was deeply disturbed by.
 Metal Hammer called the line "mutilated with a machete" one of the track's "more upbeat [and] uplifting" lines.
 Guitarist Jack Owen opined that the track was objectively mediocre, and stated that "people were [just] so floored by the song title" when the album was released.

 Barnes himself was quoted saying: "For me, it's hard to lyrically or vocally decide if Butchered or Tomb is the most intense.
 Both are lyrically obscene."